slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

     -   What is your plan for remediating cryptographic secret compromise?
 How frequently is this plan tested?

-### Environment
+### Build environment

 The build environment is the independent execution environment where the build takes place.
-Each environment must be isolated from the control plane and from all other environments, including environments running builds from the same build user or project.
-Build users are free to modify the environment inside the environment arbitrarily.
+Each build environment must be isolated from the control plane and from all other build environments, including those running builds from the same tenant or project.
+Tenants are free to modify the build environment arbitrarily.
 Build environments must have a means to fetch input artifacts (source, dependencies, etc).

-#### Prompts for assessing environments
+#### Prompts for assessing build environments

 -   Isolation technologies
-    -   How are environments isolated from the control plane and each other?
+    -   How are build environments isolated from the control plane and each other?
 Examples: VMs, containers, sandboxed processes
-    -   How have you hardened your environments against malicious tenants?
+    -   How have you hardened your build environments against malicious tenants?
         Examples: configuration hardening, limiting attack surface
     -   How frequently do you update your isolation software?
     -   What is your process for responding to vulnerability disclosures?
 What